 Please note that the ferry to Tioman is only able to run at high tide.
 Your online booking confirmation will include the ferry schedule, so just go by the times noted in that email.

-For your information, Tioman's peak season is from about March to October/November.
+For your information, Tioman's peak season is from about April to September.
 The months of November/December to February/March are considered monsoon season.
 Tioman remains open during this time, but expect cool, sunny and very clear days with fresh crispy air to alternate with blustery rainy spells.

 Lastly, Mersing Harbour Centre has just been opened and has already taken on the role of nerve centre for anything to do with the various paradise islands offshore from Mersing, as well as the ferry to get there.
 Go there to save lots of time!